By Jennifer Kaciuba

 “You are fucking crazy”.

 “No I’m not, look”.
 She pointed her hand out.
 Her skinny arms and fingers made me jump.
 She looked like a skeleton.
 I looked at her face after I saw her arms and she was still Natalie.
-I rubbed my eyes in disbelief at what this shit was doing to us.
+I rubbed my eyes in disbelief as to what this shit was doing to us.

-I looked at the tree once again and noticed suddenly it looked a little more alive than it usually does.
+I looked at the tree once again and noticed that suddenly it looked a little more alive than it usually does.
 It shook like a dog would when getting out of water.
 When it was done shaking, it looked at us.
 Its eyes were not really eyes at all, just hollowed out holes in the green leaves of the tree.
 One eye appeared and then right after it another one.
 It slowly created its self.
 Then the mouth came.
 It leisurely came out beneath the green face.
 It started at the left corner and then branches and leaves and green began to sink in like they had the eyes and once it was done it smiled at us.

 “Holy shit”.
 I was in disbelief as I passed Mike the blunt without even turning around.